 For one, yarn tension stays perfect at every new seam and secondly, you can save a bit of yarn this way.

 And really, cutting the chains apart afterwards is so much fun ! :)

-. . . so I wasn't all happy with that one either and a second Layout followed, this time with each and every piece of the final quilt top.
+. . . but I wasn't all happy with that one either and so a second layout followed, this time with each and every piece of the final quilt top.

 There was just about enough space on our living room floor to fit it all !

 For this layout I didn't quite follow the instructions for the Hazel quilt and did my own version.

 Probably because I used my own version of the layout and did not follow the quilt instructons at this point, I was a few pieces short and had to start cutting again.

 Fortunately, it was just a hand full and of course I saved all the scraps from the fat quarters.

 The remaining ones will by the way also come into play again later on !

 Finally, finally, finally the big part of sewing starts !
 The piecing of the patchwork top is one of my favourite parts of making a quilt.